How Does Rheumatoid Arthritis Affect the Heart?

 Symptoms may be mild at first and only occur with activity, but most, especially breathing troubles, will worsen with time.

 The same inflammation that causes joint pain causes inflammation of the ribcage, a condition called costochondritis.
 While costochondritis isn’t life-threatening, the pain can mimic a heart attack.

-Research from the German journal, Der Internist finds up to 50 percent of the chest is caused by the musculoskeletal condition, such as RA.
+Research from the German journal, Der Internist finds up to 50% of the chest pain is caused by the musculoskeletal condition, such as RA.